Sequential memory improves sample and memory efficiency in Episodic Control: Results

-To analyze the effect that memory constraints impose on the Sequential Episodic Control algorithm, we tested the standard (SEC) and ablated (NSEC) version of the model with varying limits of memory capacity (i.e., a fixed EC memory of 125, 250, 500 and 1000 sequences).
+To analyze the effect that limited memory capacity imposes on the Sequential Episodic Control algorithm, we tested the standard (SEC) and ablated (NSEC) versions of the model with varying long-term memory capacities (i.e., a fixed LTM memory of 125, 250, 500 and 1000 sequences) in the Double T-maze task.
 Therefore, once the memory was filled, no further memories could be stored.
+As in Experiment 1, we performed 20 simulations of 5000 episodes (approximately 5 million frames) per model and memory condition.

-The results show that SEC maximizes reward acquisition in around 1.000 episodes, for all tested memory conditions (see Fig.\ref{memory_results}).
-There is a clear improvement in the performance of the SEC model with respect to its nonsequential version, NSEC, in all conditions.
-As before, SEC reaches not only higher levels of reward but also gets faster to such levels of performance.
-The results also show how the bootstrapping effect of the behavioural feedback takes place by looking at the differences in the time it takes for each model to fill their EC memory.
-This difference also increases across models when the memory capacity limit is increased.
-In all cases, the performance plateaus shortly after reaching the memory capacity (as indicated by the vertical bars on Fig.\ref{memory_results}).
+The results of Experiment 2 show that SEC maximizes reward acquisition upon reaching one thousand episodes for all tested memory conditions (see Fig.\ref{SEC_memory_results}).
+In terms of performance, the SEC model obtains a clear advantage with respect to its non-sequential version, NSEC, across all memory conditions.
+As before, SEC reaches not only higher levels of accumulated reward but also reaches asymptotic performance more quickly.
+The difference in convergence rates to fill the sequential memory illustrates the bootstrapping effect of behavioral feedback.
+This difference increases between the two versions of the model when the memory capacity limit is increased.
+In all cases, the performance plateaus shortly after reaching the memory capacity (as indicated by the vertical bars in Fig.\ref{SEC_memory_results}).
 Importantly, the decrease in mean entropy shows that SEC stabilizes its policy, whereas NSEC does not, maintaining a high policy entropy in all conditions despite increasing reward acquisition.
-Thus, the sequential bias component of SEC not only allows the agent to achieve higher rewards but also provides a behaviour stabilization mechanism.
+Thus, the sequential bias component of SEC allows the agent to achieve a higher level of accumulated rewards and also provides a behavior stabilization mechanism.

-A similar conclusion can be drawn from the analysis of the entropy over the policy of the SEC model, indicating that indeed agents using this model quickly converged to a stable policy.
-It is also important to note that the degree and speed of convergence are significantly affected by the memory constraints.
-The entropy of the NSEC model is overall much higher, although in this case there is also a consistent reduction when the memory capacity is increased, indicating an improvement in the stabilization of the policy that also is reflected in the increased reward acquisition.
+The analysis of the policy entropy of the SEC model shows similar patterns to the reward accumulation dynamics, indicating that agents using the SEC model quickly converge to a stable policy.
+The entropy of the NSEC model, on the other hand, is much higher than SEC in all conditions.
+It is also important to note that the degree and speed of convergence are significantly affected by memory capacity.
+In both episodic control models, there is a consistent reduction in entropy when the memory capacity is increased.
+This effect indicates an improvement in the stabilization of the policy that also is reflected in the increased reward acquisition.